Benjamin Butler: Term in office

-In 1882, Butler again for governor of Massachusetts, this time being elected by a 14,000 margin after winning nomination by both Greenbacks and an undivided Democratic party.
+In 1882, Butler again ran for governor of Massachusetts, this time being elected by a 14,000-vote margin after winning nomination by both Greenbacks and an undivided Democratic Party.
 As governor, Butler was active in promoting reform and competence in administration, in spite of a hostile Republican legislature and Governor's Council.
-He appointed the state's first Irish-American and African-American George Lewis Ruffin judges, and appointed the first woman to executive office, Clara Barton, to head the Massachusetts Reformatory for Women.
+He appointed the state's first Irish-American judge, its first African American judge, George Lewis Ruffin, and appointed the first woman to executive office, Clara Barton, to head the Massachusetts Reformatory for Women.
 He also graphically exposed the mismanagement of the state's Tewksbury Almshouse under a succession of Republican governors.
 Butler was somewhat notoriously snubbed by Harvard University, which traditionally granted honorary degrees to the state's governors.
 Butler's honorarium was denied because the Board of Overseers, headed by Ebenezer Hoar, voted against it.

 Butler's bid for reelection in 1883 was one of the most contentious campaigns of his career.
 His presidential ambitions were well known, and the state's Republican establishment, led by Ebenezer and George Frisbie Hoar, poured money into the campaign against him.
 Running against Congressman George D. Robinson (whose campaign manager was a young Henry Cabot Lodge), Butler was defeated by 10,000 votes, out of more than 300,000 cast.
 Butler is credited with beginning the tradition of the "lone walk", the ceremonial exit from the office of Governor of Massachusetts, after finishing his term in 1884.